 What is blood?

-Out of which females have 12 – 14 g / 100 ml and males have 14 – 16 g / 100 ml.
-The amount of hemoglobin in females is less because they have a menstrual cycle or period every month, in which there is a lot of blood loss.
+Females have 12 – 14 g / 100 ml, and males have 14 – 16 g / 100 ml.
+Females have less haemoglobin because they have a menstrual cycle or period every month, during which they lose a lot of blood.

 Components of blood – Two types of components are found inside the blood.